wanzare/Job_Offers_Classification/README.md

 I would perform error analysis and annotation on a sample of texts where the different classifiers tend not to agree and also where they tend to agree.

+The expected outtput does a pairwise comparison between classifiers as output below:
+Nearest Neighbors  <=>  Linear SVM  :  0.4794520547945205
+Nearest Neighbors  <=>  RBF SVM  :  0.4931506849315068
+Nearest Neighbors  <=>  Random Forest  :  0.3835616438356164
+Nearest Neighbors  <=>  Fasttext  :  0.5753424657534246
+Linear SVM  <=>  RBF SVM  :  0.9863013698630136
+Linear SVM  <=>  Random Forest  :  0.9041095890410958
+Linear SVM  <=>  Fasttext  :  0.5342465753424658
+RBF SVM  <=>  Random Forest  :  0.8904109589041096
+RBF SVM  <=>  Fasttext  :  0.547945205479452
+Random Forest  <=>  Fasttext  :  0.4383561643835616

+Similar classifier e.g. Linear SVM  <=>  RBF SVM  have higher prediction agreement as compares to classifiers with different architectures e.g. Nearest Neighbors  <=>  Random Forest  :  0.3835616438356164.

+From the results, we can see that Nearest Neighbors has the least agreement with other classifiers and is therefore not a good model for this task.
+On average RBF SVM has the highest agreement with other models, followed by Linear SVM.
+I would argue that an SVM based model would be a better model for this task.

+The final estimate for quality is printed out:

+Estimated quality :  0.6232876712328768

+The final estimate for quality is 0.623.
+Although this is just raw agreement,  it still indicates that the approach is significantly higher than random assignment as the models agree on average 62% of the time.

 ## To Run

  Requirements: